-Community Health Teaching Center
+Community Health Teaching Collaborative

-The Community Health Teaching Center provides health outreach services to the residents of Iowa while providing hands on training experiences for HHP students.
+The Community Health Teaching Collaborative provides health outreach services to the residents of Iowa while providing hands on training experiences for HHP students.
 All services provided in this center are administered by HHP students under the direction of HHP faculty.

 Exercise is Medicine

-Through the Community Outreach Lab, we offer a free 10 week physical activity health coaching program to eligible members of the community.
+We offer a free 10 week physical activity health coaching program to eligible members of the community.
 Students receive training and experience working as health coaches.

 Health Testing Services

-Through the Community Outreach Lab, we offer body composition (Bod Pod) and cardiorespiratory fitness tests to members of the community, UI faculty, and UI students.
+We offer body composition (Bod Pod) and cardiorespiratory fitness tests to members of the community, UI faculty, and UI students.
 Students receive hands on training administering tests.
 All proceeds go towards student research and education programming.

 Exercise is Medicine on Campus